 The Origin Of ‘Making a Mountain Out of a Molehill’

-Moles are adorable.
-I wonder if the originator of this phrase liked them… hmm.
-Anyways, the origin of the saying “making a mountain out of a molehill” is unclear, but what is known is that it’s over 350 years old.
-It is found as early as the year 1660 in a lexicon book by James Howell.
+The origin of the saying “making a mountain out of a molehill” is unclear, but what is known is that it’s over 350 years old.
+For instance, the expression is seen in a lexicon book by James Howell from the year 1660.
 This book contains many proverbs from different languages and there’s a part from it that reads:

 “Making mountains of molehill.”